MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: **_Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable._**

+* 2022-08-26 0.16.9
+  * **QA::Page** is better named as **QA::Questionaire**

 * 2022-08-19 0.16.8
   * Renamed files to view the word 'Sheet' as a 'Page'.
+  * Add new module to cope with the select combobox.
+It is removed from InputWidget to prevent overcrowding that module now there is a need to add more functionality.

 * 2022-08-19 0.16.7
   * Made selectlist field modifyable.
 Not yet saved back into sheet config